PowerUpSkills/ICEBREAKER/README.md

 - React Router for navigation
 - React Leaflet for map visualization
 - Canvas Confetti for visual effects
-- Hugging Face API for AI profile generation
+- Groq API for AI profile generation
-- Web Speech API for text-to-speech functionality
+- TTSMaker for high-quality text-to-speech
+- Custom animations for the presentation mode

 ## Future Enhancements